- Why CGIS?

 CGIS Emergency Response Team

-In the event you are routed to a CGIS emergency responder, the phone will be answered by one of the following 8 people: Michael Jordan, Pardip Bolina, Rachel Reuter, Kate Lilly, Rebecca Griffin, Ebony Ellis, Sarah Pauling, Cristina Zamarrón, or Carolina Fuentes (see the People section for more information).
+In the event you are routed to a CGIS emergency responder, the phone will be answered by one of the following 8 people: Michael Jordan, Pardip Bolina, Rachel Reuter, Ebony Ellis, Sarah Pauling, Cristina Zamarrón, Carolina Fuentes, Melinda Fenn, or David Estada. (see the People section for more information).